-Water is important both in terms of resource use, and its associated cultural value, and there are numerous instances of water being a key feature of sacred sites.
-105 Water as a life source is also integrally associated with identity, country and conception.
+Water is important both in terms of resource use, and its associated cultural value, and there are numerous instances of water being a key feature of sacred sites.123 Water as a life source is also integrally associated with identity, country and conception:

 "Water...is of the utmost importance both in terms of resource use and its associated cultural values.
-There are numerous instances of water being a key feature of sacred sites."
-106
+There are numerous instances of water being a key feature of sacred sites."124

-Some Aboriginal people refer to themselves as 'freshwater' or 'saltwater' people, and use water to introduce themselves and strangers to country to ensure that the ancestors who are imbued in the landscape recognise them and do not harm them: "Our water is part of our native title through our cultural and ceremonial practices that are part of the birds, animals, plants and us."
-10,
+Some Aboriginal people refer to themselves as 'freshwater' or 'saltwater' people, and use water to introduce themselves and strangers to country to ensure that the ancestors who are imbued in the landscape recognise them and do not harm them:

+"Our water is part of our native title through our cultural and ceremonial practices that are part of the birds, animals, plants and us."
+125

 Aboriginal custodians have identified many water sources and waterbodies as sacred sites in the records held by AAPA.
-Contamination of these waterbodies and water sources is a matter of significant concern, with a common belief being that ritual cycles and the meaningful exchange of resources between clans may be threatened.
+Contamination of these water bodies and water sources is a matter of significant concern, with a common belief that ritual cycles and the meaningful exchange of resources between clans may be threatened.
 Aboriginal people commonly attribute fertility and the health of humans to the health and ceremonial maintenance of sacred sites.
-These are the wider potential cultural impacts that comprise the relationships between people, the land, sacred sites, ritual activities, and interpersonal and wider inter-group social responsibilities.
-108
+These are the wider potential cultural impacts that comprise the relationships between people, the land, sacred sites, ritual activities, and interpersonal and wider inter-group social responsibilities.126

 This special relationship makes Aboriginal people, and therefore, Aboriginal communities, particularly vulnerable to degradation of the landscape and the ecological systems that it supports.
 Particular concern was therefore expressed about the potential risks to surface and groundwater sources: "groundwater-fed rivers, springs, waterholes and stream are not only of ecological importance, but, in many cases hold cultural significance."
-109
+127

 Water extracted from groundwater for use in hydraulic fracturing may cause an aquifer to be depleted and a spring that is sacred under Aboriginal tradition to dry up.
-Not only will there be no more water and the sacred site destroyed, but there would be other social costs.
-110 AAPA submitted that: "intensive inland hydraulic fracturing activity has the potential to bring significant pressure on permanent water sources, which are likely to be of cultural significance to Aboriginal people including specific sacred sites."
-111
+Not only will there be no more water and the sacred site destroyed, but there will be other social costs.128 AAPA submitted that, "intensive inland hydraulic fracturing activity has the potential to bring significant pressure on permanent water sources, which are likely to be of cultural significance to Aboriginal people including specific sacred sites."

-The Panel notes that the policy and legislative framework for water allocation in the Northern Territory recognises a special benefit provided by certain water sources for "the condition of places" that provide physical and spiritual fulfilment to Indigenous people", referred to as "cultural flows".
-112 Under the Water Act, the Minister for Environment is able to declare a "beneficial use" for water in a water control district (see Chapter 7).
-The use of water for cultural purposes, including to "provide water to meet aesthetic, recreational and cultural needs", is a "beneficial use" of water.
-114 The Minister for Environment can declare WAPs to ensure that water is allocated to the beneficial
+The Panel notes that the policy and legislative framework for water allocation in the NT recognises a special benefit provided by certain water sources for "the condition of places that provide physical and spiritual fulfilment to Indigenous people", which are referred to as "cultural flows".130 Under the Water Act, the Minister for Environment is able to declare a "beneficial use" for water in a WCD (see Chapter 7).131 The use of water for cultural purposes, including to "provide water to meet aesthetic, recreational and cultural needs", is a "beneficial use" of water.132 The Minister for Environment can declare WAPs to ensure that water is allocated to the beneficial uses that have been declared.
+There are consumptive and non-consumptive beneficial uses for water, and non-consumptive water is allocated as a priority under the NT Water Allocation Planning Framework.133 In the absence of scientific data supporting some other type of allocation, non-consumptive uses, including environmental and cultural uses, are allocated for domestic or industrial consumption.
+These uses cannot exceed 20% of the recharge rate or resource.